jay-esh/haskell-course-notes/README.md

 # haskell-course-notes

 Notes for haskell programming language.
 Hope it helps.
-I am still learning please let me know the issues if any :)
+I am still learning please let me know if there are any issues :)